hindu-comm/mail_stream_advaita-l/2017/11/Question_Clarificati/13__Praveen_R._Bhat.md

 > "I know no other path (to Immortality) besides this!"
 >

-​I think you meant prathamapurusha not uttamapurusha so: "there exists no other path to immortality besides this".
+I think you meant prathamapurusha not uttamapurusha so: "there exists no other path to immortality besides this".

 Namaste all,